shwetaramdas/shwetaramdas.github.io/_pages/students.md

 If you are interested in working with me for an undergraduate projects/masters thesis, please get in touch over email with a brief description of why you are interested in joining my group, your coursework, and whether you have experience in programming.
 Students who can commit to at least 9 months in the lab will be preferred.
 We currently cannot take students for a period shorter than 6 months.

 ### Current lab members
 1. Eric Macwan.
 Project assistant.
-Huntington's disease haplotypes
+Huntington's disease haplotypes, mtDNA variation
 2. Debasrija Mondal.
 Data analyst.
 GenomeIndia phenotyping
 3. Hiba Ali (jointly with Latha Diwakar).
 Project Assistant.
 WGS of a Parkinson's Disease cohort.
-4. Nagesh Srikalulam.
+4. Camellia Sarkar.
 Postdoctoral Fellow (jointly with Latha Diwakar).
 GWAS of a Parkinson's Disease cohort.
-5. Himanshu Joshi.
-Postdoctoral Fellow.
-6. Sagar S. Project intern.
-Characterization of transposable elements.
+5. Sagar S. Project intern.
+Characterization of transposable elements and estimating function.
-7. Sohan Angelo.
-Project intern.
-Characterization of the APOE haplotype in Indian populations.
+6. Karthik Rajesh (undergraduate student).

+### Alumni
+1. Sana Hermain (PES University undergraduate thesis student)
+2. Himanshu Joshi (postdoctoral fellow)
+3.

 ### Lab philosophy